 Continuing to grow the National Lending Division's purchased and originated loan business.
-We purchase primarily commercial real estate loans nationally, at prices that, on average, have produced yields significantly higher than those available on our originated loan portfolio.
+We purchase primarily commercial real estate loans nationally.
 We also originate loans nationally, taking advantage of our core expertise in underwriting and servicing national credits.

 Continuing our community banking tradition.
-With a history that dates back to 1872, our Community Banking Division maintains its focus on sales and service, with the goal of attracting and retaining deposits, and serving the lending needs of retail and commercial customers within our core markets.
+With a history that dates back to 1872, our Community Banking Division maintains its focus on sales and service, with the goal of attracting and retaining deposits.